Omar-p/learning-notes/aws/aws.md

     - allow u to initiate checks and get the results back whenever required.
     - allow u to get summary and detailed info as required.
     - support cases.. u can create support cases using the api.
-  - cw integration - react to changes
+  - cw integration - react to changes; you can define Event Driven responses to any changes.

 ---
 # AWS MACIE